-Eventually, back with our Last Girl near the underground shelter, she encounters a civilized, obviously intelligent pair of spouses and their child.
+Eventually, back with our Last Girl near the underground shelter, in sheer desperation she travels a few more decades into the future since returning to the past is not possible.
+Upon arrival she goes exploring and eventually encounters a civilized, obviously intelligent pair of spouses and their child.
 The trio is driving a futuristic looking car, but our heroine is too exhausted and strung out mentally to communicate calmly with them.

 They assume she is one of the simple-minded outcasts and feed her into the fuel machine in the back of their car.
 She dies screaming and as the father, mother and child drive on, their conversation makes it clear that Future Earth consists of an Elite who live in luxury while using the dead bodies of the “unfit” as fuel for their cars, trains, etc. (The packed bodies on the train from earlier were obviously supposed to be like wood stacked to feed into train engines of the past.)